mimi-netizen/mimi-netizen/README.md

 - 💞️ I’m looking to collaborate on new projects and ideas.
 - 📫 You can find me on linkedIn https://www.linkedin.com/in/celyne-kydd-0b1972291
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm scared of the moon👧

 <!---
 mimi-netizen/mimi-netizen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.